 However, those considered “high-risk” include men who have sex with men (MSM); intravenous drug users (IDU); individuals who have had more than one sex partner since their last HIV test or have had sex with a partner who is HIV positive; individuals who have been diagnosed with another sexually transmitted disease (STD); and individuals who have been diagnosed with hepatitis and tuberculosis.

 Many people have reported flu-like symptoms within 2-4 weeks after infection.
 This can include:

 - Swollen lymph nodes

 However, these symptoms do not necessarily indicate HIV.
 Many other illnesses—including the common cold—can cause these same symptoms.
 For this reason, health experts recommend getting tested to confirm your HIV status.

 At YourTown Health, we are committed to meeting patients where they are.
 We not only believe in affordable services, but quality and compassionate care throughout a patient’s healthcare journey.
-In addition to continued HIV testing at several office locations, our Primary Care HIV Prevention Program offers HIV services at reduced costs using the Sliding Fee Scale.
+In addition to continued HIV testing at several office locations, our HIV Prevention and Treatment Program offers HIV services at reduced costs using the Sliding Fee Scale.